2/21/2025

 Chief Financial Officer

 There is no consideration or element in our backlog number of there not being work to do.
-There is, we double our backlog in the next 105 days if we just started taking, saying yes to more work.
+We could double our backlog in the next year.
+105 days if we just started saying yes to more work.
 We could take a lot of work we couldn't do if our goal was simply to increase our backlog.

 speaker